YerkoPalma/ideas/README.md

 ## Github chrome extension

+> Manage your github stars by tags

 ### Description:

 There are already some github chrome extensions, but this wouls be only to (better) manage github stars, as Github only group by langague.
+Check [astralapp](http://astralapp.com/)

 ## Mobilify

+> Convert any web page into a mobile app

 ### Description:

 Heavily inspired by the awesome [nativifier](https://github.com/jiahaog/nativefier).
 Basically, the same but to make mobile apps from a web page.
 It would use cordova to take the html, js and css and convert it in a mobile app.
 It would be useful for awesome pages that doesn't have a mobile app, but have awesome mobile sites, for example, Github.

 ## Social coding

+> Let others developers know what you are coding

 ### Description: